luigifreda/pyslam/TROUBLESHOOTING.md

 # Troubleshooting

-This is a small collections of errors that can be experienced along with their possible fixes.
+This page contains a small collections of issues/errors that may be experienced along with their fixes.

+**FIRST OF ALL**: did you read the main [README](./README.md) page? did you use the provided **INSTALL SCRIPTS**?
+If not then go back on the [README](./README.md) page, read the few lines in the install section and launch the **REQUIRED** install script.
+The install scripts were created in order to perform all the required install operations for you and make the install process itself as painless as possible.

 ### SIFT or SURF error